 Applications for the 2020-21 Environmental Grant Program will be accepted between December 1/19 and February 15/20.
 Please visit this website on or after December 1/19 for application information.
 For reference, last year's 'guidance document' is accessible below.

-*NEW for 2019* - a total of $30,000 is allocated annually to local non-profit organizations implementing initiatives that support the City of Saskatoon’s strategic goal of Environmental Leadership, with $10,000 of this total allocated specifically to projects that relate to protection of our water resources and $10,000 to projects that relate to waste diversion.
+A minimum of $20,000 is allocated annually to local non-profit organizations implementing initiatives that support the City of Saskatoon’s strategic goal of Environmental Leadership, with $10,000 of this total allocated specifically to projects that relate to protection of our water resources.
 To be eligible for the grant, activities must relate to one of the following categories:

 - environmental stewardship;

 For more information please use the Contact Us section found on this page.